kawaicheung/book-on-naming-things/manuscript/Ch_PatternHypnosis.md

 ## Pattern Hypnosis

-Unearthing patterns is one of the most fundamental mental exercises we do when we code.
-It gives us a sense of progress when we can trivialize a procedure that once required a lot of thought into something seemingly automatic.
-Similar scenarios beget patterns.
-And patterns beget automation.
+Unearthing patterns is one of the most fundamental mental exercises in coding.
+When we can trivialize a procedure that once required a lot of thought into something seemingly automatic, we can move onto solving other problems.

-On the other hand, automation hypnotizes us into a false belief that a problem is once-and-for-all solved.
-We end up forcing the pre-conceived solution every time we encounter the same problem without the careful examination we once gave it before we came up with the pattern.
-The reasoning becomes dogmatic -- it fits the pattern so this must be the way!
+On the other hand, automation can bias our thinking.
+We end up forcing a pre-conceived solution every time we encounter what feels like a similar problem without the careful examination we once gave it before we discovered a pattern.
+The reasoning becomes dogmatic -- it fits this pattern so this must be the way forward!

 Let's call this phenomenon "pattern hypnosis."
 Even the task of naming can fall prey to this pattern hypnosis.
 I notice I fall into the trap quite frequently when naming tables in a relational database model.